mitsuhiko/lucumr/2010/11/23/new-blog.rst

 time, there is no reason why I shouldn't be able to do that on my personal notebook and my favourite text editor.

-For random outburts I now have Twitter, and that fulfills it's role perfectly.
+For random outbursts I now have Twitter, and that fulfills it's role perfectly.

 The other new thing on this website is, that it's no longer featuring user